pods-framework/pods/readme.txt

 = 2.7.28 - May 19th, 2021 =

+* Added: New upload directory option for File fields that lets you choose to customize which directory the files end up in. #6021 (@JoryHogeveen)
 * Added: Relationship fields now support custom selectors in the REST API.
-You can specify `my_field.some_field` to output a specific field. (@sc0ttkclark)
+You can specify `my_field.some_field` to output a specific field in your REST API options for each relationship field. (@sc0ttkclark)
 * Added: New `pods_image_for_post()` and `pods_image_url_for_post()` functions have been added for certain page builders like Oxygen. (@sc0ttkclark)
 * Added: New query variable prefix option (`num_prefix`) for PodsUI instances. (@sc0ttkclark)
 * Added: `pagination_type` and `pagination_location` options for PodsUI instances to support more flexible pagination options. (@sc0ttkclark)